-Hyper Light Drifter Accessibility Report
+Light Drifter

-We've documented 11 accessibility features for Hyper Light Drifter in the Controls, Difficulty, Reading, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.

-Hyper Light Drifter is a fast action role-play game that combines exploration and puzzles with arcade style shooting.
+Hyper Light Drifter is a fast-action role-play game that combines exploration and puzzles with arcade-style shooting.
 You play a Drifter who can access technology in a post-technological world.
 This grants access to upgradable energy weapons to help you in battle, but also requires you to investigate and make sense of the strange world.

-Accessibility Notes
+NotesAccessibility Notes

 This is an intentionally difficult game.
 You can pick your settings.
 You can also pull up a map at any time.

-Game Details
+DetailsGame Details

 Release Date: 31/03/2016, updated in 2019

-Platforms: Mac, PC, PS4, Switch, Xbox One and iOS
+Out Now: Mac, PC, PS4, Switch, Xbox One and iOS

 Players: 1-2